How to Integrate Applications

 Other Examples of Automation Using SPIRAL and Google Calendar

-1. This is a flow where SPIRAL records are automatically updated when a row is updated in Google Sheets.
+1. This flow automatically updates SPIRAL records when a row is updated in Google Sheets.

-The updates made in Google Sheets can be synchronized with SPIRAL, preventing any omissions.
+It ensures that updates made in Google Sheets are synchronized with SPIRAL, preventing any omissions.

 2. This is a flow that automatically registers the due dates of tasks registered in Notion to Google Calendar.